brandomoreno06/api-wrapper/README.md

 #### Utilizing the wrapper inside controllers.
 Example: Get list of games

 To get the list of games, create a method index inside the games (or any) controller.
 Then inside this method, call `Rawg::Client.games`.
-The method `games` can be found inside th module `Rawg`, class `Client` from the `client.rb` file.
+The method `games` of class `Rawg::Client` can be found inside the module `Rawg`, class `Client` from the `client.rb` file.
 Explicitly call the render method and pass the key-value pair `json: games` so when the controller method is called, it will return the object `games` in `json format`.
 ```
     def index
       games = Rawg::Client.games